xz0127/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find an available time slot
+1. User requests to find an available time slot.
-2. Nuudle shows a list of available time slot
+2. Nuudle shows a list of available time slot.
-3. User requests to add an appointment
+3. User requests to add an appointment.
-4. Nuudle adds the appointment to the list of appointment record
+4. Nuudle adds the appointment to the list of appointment record.

     Use case ends.

 **Extensions**

 * 1a.
-The input keywords are invalid.
+The given keywords are invalid.

     * 1a1.
 Nuudle shows an error message.

       Use case ends.

 * 3a.
-The input time slot is invalid (including empty input).
+The given time slot is invalid (including empty input).

     * 3a1.
 Nuudle shows an error message.